Charlemagne: Language and education

 The patrius sermo ("native tongue") that Einhard refers to with regard to Charlemagne, was a Germanic language.
 Due to the prevalence in Francia of "rustic Roman", he was probably functionally bilingual in Germanic and Romance dialects at an early age.
-Charlemagne also spoke Latin and, according to Einhard, could understand and (perhaps) speak some Greek.
+Charlemagne also spoke Latin, and according to Einhard, could understand and (perhaps) speak some Greek.
 Some 19th-century historians tried to use the Oaths of Strasbourg to determine Charlemagne's native language.
-They assumed that the text's copyist Nithard, being a grandson of Charlemagne, would have spoken the same dialect as his grandfather, giving rise to the assumption that Charlemagne would have spoken language closely related to the one used in the oath, which is a form of Old High German ancestral to the modern Rhenish Franconian dialects.
+They assumed the text's copyist Nithard, being a grandson of Charlemagne, would have spoken the same dialect as his grandfather, giving rise to the assumption that Charlemagne would have spoken a language closely related to the one used in the oath, which is a form of Old High German ancestral to the modern Rhenish Franconian dialects.
 Other authors have instead taken the place of Charlemagne's education and main residence of Aachen to postulate that Charlemagne most likely spoke a form of Moselle- or Ripuarian Franconian.
-In any case, all three dialects would have been closely related, mutually intelligible and, while classified as Old High German, none of the dialects involved can be considered typical of Old High German, showing varying degrees of participation in the High German consonant shift as well as certain similarities with Old Dutch, the presumed language of the previous Merovingian dynasty, mirroring the linguistic diversity still typical of the region today.
+In any case, all three dialects would have been closely related, mutually intelligible and, while classified as Old High German, none of the dialects involved can be considered typical of Old High German, showing varying degrees of participation in the High German consonant shift, as well as certain similarities with Old Dutch, the presumed language of the previous Merovingian dynasty, mirroring the linguistic diversity still typical of the region today.

 Charlemagne's father Pepin had been educated at the abbey of Saint-Denis, although the extent of Charlemagne's formal education is unknown.
 He almost certainly was trained in military matters as a youth in Pepin's itinerant court.
 Charlemagne also asserted his own education in the liberal arts in encouraging their study by his children and others, although it is unknown whether his study was as a child or at court during his later life.
 The question of Charlemagne's literacy is debated, with little direct evidence from contemporary sources.
 He normally had texts read aloud to him and dictated responses and decrees, but this was not unusual even for a literate ruler at the time.
 Historian Johannes Fried considers it likely that Charlemagne would have been able to read, but the medievalist Paul Dutton writes "the evidence for his ability to read is circumstantial and inferential at best" and concludes that it is likely that he never properly mastered the skill.
 Einhard makes no direct mention of Charlemagne reading and records that he only attempted to learn to write later in life.